ppy/osu-wiki/news/2024/2024-07-23-osu-austria-conventions-2024.md

 ![](/wiki/shared/news/2024-07-23-osu-austria-conventions-2024/yunicon.png)

 Next up, we're setting up an osu! booth at [Yunicon 2024](https://www.yunicon.at/en/).
-During all 4 days of the convention, you'll be able to meet our community, ask questions and play on 10 pre-organized computers provided by [Streamhouse](https://streamhouse.at/)!
+During all 4 days of the convention, you'll be able to meet our community, ask questions and play on 10 pre-organised computers provided by [Streamhouse](https://streamhouse.at/)!

 On top of that, you'll also be able to witness the biggest osu! single elimination bracket based 1v1 LAN tournament Austria has ever seen!
 You'll be able to sign-up for the tournament online.
 Please join [our Discord server](https://discord.gg/dNFuHNmZF4), to get notified when sign-ups open.